Sharma-IT/password-generator/README.md

 **NOTE:**

 - Generated passwords are stored into a text file named 'password list.txt' and the generated cryptographic key is named 'password list key.key'.
-Both can be found in the same file path where the application sits . **Do not rename either files and always keep both of them in the same file path of the application.**
+Both can be found in the same file path where the application sits. **Do not rename either files and always keep both of them in the same file path of the application.**

 - Opening the text file through the application exhibits different behabiours from OS to OS.
 On MacOS and Linux, the text file can remain open while the applicaiton is running, however you should still manually close the text file before continuing to use the Password Generator.
 Whereas on Windows, after opening the text file through the application, you cannot continue to use the Password Generator without first closing the text file, that's if you have 'Notepad' set as your default text editor.
 Using another program or a Windows 10/11 app such as 'Notepads App' can allow the application to run without needing to close the text file, however you should still close the text file before continuing to use the Password Generator.